 Laws of Personal Development:

 Within every study of life, there are particular universal laws that govern the mechanics of how the world works and outline the processes for how people and things operate.
-While the laws of physics tell us how elementary and sub atomic particles interact, the laws astronomy shows us how the planets revolve around the sun.
+While the laws of physics tell us how elementary and sub-atomic particles interact, the laws of astronomy show us how the planets revolve around the sun.
 In the world of personal development, there are also universal laws that show us how individuals can achieve great things.

 Regardless of the field, industry, or profession, the world’s most successful people adhere to the laws of personal development in a way that all but assures their success.
-While many of the world’s most accomplished individuals may not be consciously aware of acting in accordance to these laws, it is certain that they are.
-For anyone who is hoping to improve the quality of their life and increase their levels of life satisfaction, they can virtually guarantee their own success by simply abiding to the laws of personal development.
+While many of the world’s most accomplished individuals may not be consciously aware of acting in accordance with these laws, it is certain that they are.
+Anyone who is hoping to improve the quality of their life and increase their levels of life satisfaction can virtually guarantee their own success by simply abiding by the laws of personal development.

 Before we begin to examine five of the most important personal development laws, it should be pointed out that while material possessions and wealth are appealing, these should be viewed as only byproducts of the more important process of turning ourselves into better individuals.
 Take it from self-help legend Zig Ziglar: